clumdee/clumdee.github.io_hyde/codes/_posts/2017-04-19-basic-stock-analysis.md

 The following code shows how to get historical data of a stock from Google Finance and plot a candlestick chart with simple moving average (SMA), exponential moving average (EMA), and Moving Average Convergence Divergence (MACD).

-The code is an expansion of an answer in this [Stack Overflow thread](http://stackoverflow.com/questions/19580116/plotting-candlestick-data-from-a-dataframe-in-python)
+The code is an expansion of an answer in this [Stack Overflow thread](http://stackoverflow.com/questions/19580116/plotting-candlestick-data-from-a-dataframe-in-python).

+*The code is written in python 3.5.2*.

 ```python
 # import necessary libraries